First of all, our #1 Frequently Asked Question is:

 Q: Will there be an art show?

 A: After several years of running a money-losing art show which required roughly half of our volunteer staff to manage, we have decided to say goodbye to our art show.
-We will be displaying work from our Artist Guest of Honor in a very prominent place in our Dealers’ room.
+We will be displaying work from our Artist Guest of Honor in a prominent place in our Dealers’ Room.

 Q: Dealers’ Room?
 Fan Tables?

 A: Dealers’ Room?
 Yes!
 If you’re interested in selling merchandise at a table in the dealers’ room, you can find Dealers’ Room info HERE.
 Fan Tables?
 Probably not this year.
-This is our first year in a new hotel and we are adjusting to several other changes as well.
-So, we’ve decided to keep things as simple as possible.
+Our current hotel is a great space that allows us to do many things, but for now, we are keeping things simple as we determine the best use of the space.

 Q: Why should I stay at the con hotel?